European fund managers form $3 billion hedge fund venture

 LONDON Paris-based investment firm La Francaise and Anglo-Italian hedge fund manager TAGES Capital are combining assets to form a European fund of hedge funds joint venture.

-Under the terms of the agreement, La Francaise is taking a 40 percent stake in London hedge fund manager TAGES Capital and will hand over control of its $1 billion in assets to form a $3 billion multi-manager business, the companies said on Tuesday.
+Under the terms of the agreement, La Francaise is taking a 40 percent stake in London hedge fund manager TAGES Capital and will hand over control of its $1 billion (608 million pounds) in assets to form a $3 billion multi-manager business, the companies said on Tuesday.

 Funds of funds invest client money in portfolios of hand-picked investment vehicles, rather than taking bets in individual securities.